Desperate Literature Short Fiction Prize 2023

 our eligibility & conditions for more details.

-One Shortlisted Winner:
+One Shortlisted Writer:

 FULL DETAILS OF ENTRY FEES AND DEADLINES BELOW